Deciding to learn a language is a breath of fresh air.

 And you definitely don’t want to ruin that awesome fresh-air feeling by having to spend weeks wading through iffy material and fretting over bad decisions.

-That’s why we’ve put together a list of the top places to take accessible, free or affordable online courses (some of which include offline material, too!) for the serious, budget-minded learner.
+That’s why we’ve put together a list of the top places to take accessible, free or affordable online language courses (some of which include offline material, too!) for the serious, budget-minded learner.

 But before we look at these, let’s look at a few pieces of advice for how to get the most out of these online courses.